 Here a few recommended safe dressing and fashion tips:

-- Wear flat shoes with rubber, non-skid soles- It is important to avoid high heels, slippers, and running shoes with thick soles.
+- Wear flat shoes with rubber, non-skid soles- Avoid high heels, slippers, and running shoes with thick soles.

 - Shorten and even hemlines to avoid tripping- Hanging hemlines and wide-legged pants should be avoided to prevent catching your heel.